 The USCIS tasks the worker with providing proof of membership in the religious denomination.
 If the religious work is ordained, that will suffice.
 If the position is for a religious worker, the worker must show that they have met all the requirements for the religious occupation with the religious organization.
 Next, the religious worker must show that he or she receives compensation.

 If the employment was in the United States then this is best shown through form W-2 or certified copies of income tax returns.
 The USCIS does allow workers to show nonsalaried compensation.
 The best evidence of this is receipt of IRS form 1099.

 Green Card for Religious Worker Families

 A special immigrant green Card for religious worker petition for the principal beneficiary also assists that beneficiary’s family.
+The EB-4 category allows derivative beneficiaries.
 Any member of the family that qualifies as a derivative, a spouse or child under the age of 21, may adjust status or apply for an immigrant visa.

 How We Can Help

 We understand all the requirements of the I-360 special immigrant visa petition for religious workers.
-We have successfully filed petitions for religious organizations for their workers.
-If you need help with a green card for the religious worker, please contact us.
+We have successfully filed petitions for religious organizations.
+Through our help, religious workers and ministers received green cards, lawful permanent residency.
+If you or your religious organization need help with a green card for the religious worker, please contact us.